 Other work I am doing touches on how information influences Members of Congress, particularly through experiences provided through privately sponsored (aka “gift”) travel.
 Some work I have done is methodological, including a paper on how generalizable survey experiments are to people who refuse to take surveys.

-When not yearning to understand the psychology of political reasoning, I enjoy a hike on a cool day (of which there aren’t many in Austin) and a movie.
+When not yearning to understand the psychology of political reasoning, I enjoy a hike on a cool day and a movie.
 Before graduate school, and after graduating college with a degree in film, I lived in Sintra, Portugal, where I worked as a substitute teacher for two years.
-I was still working on some short films at that time, one of which won the Best Micro Film (< 5 minutes) at a festival.
+I was still working on some short films at that time, one of which won Best Micro Film (< 5 minutes) at a festival.
 Someday I hope to make another, maybe between 5 and 10 minutes long this time.